-- The Cross-Government Strategy on Violence Against Women and Girls must be implemented with real commitment from all Government departments and adequate resources.
+- The Cross-Government Strategy on Violence Against Women and Girls must be implemented with real commitment from all Government departments and with adequate resources allocated.

-- Ensuring legal aid reforms don’t limit on the ability of women to access civil protection.
+- Ensuring legal aid reforms don’t limit the ability of women to access civil protection.

-- Specific training aimed at front line staff within the police and the CPS to change attitudes towards rape, and improve initial responses to women and early evidence collection must be rolled out across the country.
+- Specific training aimed at front line staff within the police and the CPS to change attitudes towards rape, and improve initial responses to women.
+In addition, early evidence collection must be rolled out across the country.

 - Joint targets for the Crown Prosecution Service and the police should be developed to incentivise them to work together and develop a national strategy towards rape and other serious sexual violence offences.

-- A Government commitment to long term funding for violence against women and girls service provision, including a national network of rape crisis centers that is ring fenced in Local authority or Police and Crime Commissioners budgets.
+- A Government commitment to long term funding for violence against women and girls service provision, including a national network of rape crisis centres that is ringfenced in Local authority or Police and Crime Commissioners budgets.